Train cascade object detector model

-Add the image directory to the MATLAB path.
+Add the image folder to the MATLAB path.

 imDir = fullfile(matlabroot,'toolbox','vision','visiondata',... 'stopSignImages'); addpath(imDir);

 negativeFolder = fullfile(matlabroot,'toolbox','vision','visiondata',... 'nonStopSigns');

 Train a cascade object detector called 'stopSignDetector.xml' using HOG features.
 NOTE: The command can take several minutes to run.

 Use the newly trained classifier to detect a stop sign in an image.